-- Stay calm – because anxiety does not make anyone safer.
+- Stay calm – because fear and anxiety do not make anyone safer.
 Acting upset about the reasons for teaching safety skills just makes people worried and distracts them from learning.

-- Make it fun – because children and adults alike learn better when they are having fun.
+- Make it fun – because people learn better when they are having fun.
 Vivid, upbeat, enthusiastic teachers make learning joyful instead of difficult.

-- Make it simple and successful – because simple actions and words that someone has rehearsed successfully are easier to remember.
-Break skills into small steps, and coach students in the moment so that they can be successful each step of the way.
+- Make it simple and successful – because simple actions and words are easier to remember.
+Break skills into small steps.
+Coach people in the moment so that they can be successful each step of the way.

 - Be consistent – because consistent messages make more sense.
-When everyone in a family, school, organization, or community has a common language and understanding about what being safe with people means, everyone in that group is better prepared to make safe and respectful choices.
+When everyone in a family, school, business, organization, or community shares a common language about safety, communication, and conflict resolution, they are more prepared to make safe and respectful choices.

 - Practice – a lot! – because repeated, successful practice makes skills stronger and increases confidence.
 People are more likely to remember what they have actually done than what they have been shown, and they are more likely to remember what they have been shown than what they have been told.

 - Make it relevant – because people learn a skill faster when it seems useful.
-Adapt rehearsals and explanations to be appropriate for each person’s life situation, culture, age, and abilities.
+Adapt examples for each person’s life situation, culture, age, and abilities.
 Make a bridge between where students are and what you want them to know.
-Look for opportunities in daily life to remind people of skills and coach their use.
+Look for opportunities in daily life to apply, reinforce, and review skills.

-- Stay in charge – because leaders are responsible for the safety of those in their care or under their supervision as well as for ensuring that each person’s actions are safe and respectful towards others.
+- Stay in charge – because leaders are responsible for the safety of those in their care or under their supervision as well as for ensuring that each person’s actions are safe and respectful.
 Powerful, respectful adult leadership is essential in guiding both young people and adults to use safety skills in daily life and in protecting them from harm.

-Want to learn more about HOW to teach ‘People Safety’ skills?
-Since 1989, Kidpower International has protected over 3 million children, teens, and adults, including those with special needs, from bullying, violence, and abuse through empowering people with knowledge and skills.
-For information about workshops, our extensive free online Library, consulting, and books, visit www.kidpower.org.
+Want to learn more about HOW to teach Kidpower skills to people of all ages and abilities in your life?
+See our Train with Kidpower page.
+Since 1989, Kidpower International has protected over 8 million children, teens, and adults, including those with special needs, from bullying, violence, and abuse through empowering people with knowledge and skills.
+Learn more through our Online Learning Center, live workshops, our extensive free online library, and books!